-News reports suggest that once the new quota bill for Economically Weaker Sections (EWS) comes into effect, there is every chance that more attempts would be given for General Category Candidates in UPSC Civil Services Exam.
+News reports (like that of Financial Express) mentioned that once the new quota bill for Economically Weaker Sections (EWS) comes into effect, there is every chance that more attempts would be given for General Category Candidates in UPSC Civil Services Exam.

 The OBC candidates currently have an upper age limit of 35 years and nine attempts to crack civil services examination while candidates from the general category have an age limit of 32 years and are allowed only six attempts.
 For SC/ST candidates, the upper age limit is 37 years and there is no limit on the number of attempts.

 If the Center brings new rules, job aspirants from the general category could enjoy similar relaxations given to OBC candidates.
 These include relaxations in terms of age limit, number of attempts, and cut-off marks.

 (1) The upper age limit of General Category (EWS) may increase to 35 years

 EWS candidates from General Category could try for UPSC Civil Services Exam until they attain the age of 35 (just like the non-creamy layer OBC), instead of the present upper-age limit of 32.

 (2) The number of attempts for EWS (General Category) may increase to 9